-If an employee is required to attend a coroner inquest or serve as a juror or Court witness, he/she shall not lose his/her seniority for a period of one year, or lose his/her regular pay because of such attendance provided he/she notifies the Executive Director immediately upon notification that he/she will be required to attend a coroner inquest or serve as a juror or Court witness, presents proof of service and promptly pays to the Employer any amounts paid to him/her for such service.
-A probationary employee who is required to attend a coroner inquest or serve as a juror or Court witness will have his/her probationary period extended by the length of the leave.
+If an employee is required to attend a coroner inquest or serve as a juror or Court witness, they shall not lose their seniority for a period of one year, or lose their regular pay because of such attendance provided they notify the Executive Director immediately upon notification that they will be required to attend a coroner inquest or serve as a juror or Court witness, present proof of service and promptly pay to the Employer any amounts paid to them for such service.

+A probationary employee who is required to attend a coroner inquest or serve as a juror or Court witness will have their probationary period extended by the length of the leave.

 Attendance to serve as a juror or Court witness shall constitute a shift worked for the number of days so required.
-Staff will not be expected to attend the work place the same day after serving in either of these capacities, if the time of service is four (4) hours or longer.
+Staff will not be expected to attend the workplace the same day after serving in either of these capacities if the time of service is four (4) hours or longer.

-16.03 (b) Leave for Court Appearance
+(b) Leave for Court Appearance

-In the event an employee is accused of an offence which requires a court appearance, he/she shall be given an automatic leave of absence without loss of seniority for a period of up to one year, but without pay.
-In the event that the accused employee is jailed awaiting a court appearance, he/she shall be given an automatic leave of absence without loss of seniority for a period of one year, but without pay.
+In the event an employee is accused of an offence which requires a court appearance, they shall be given an automatic leave of absence without loss of seniority for a period of up to one (1) year, but without pay.
+In the event that the accused employee is jailed awaiting a court appearance, they shall be given an automatic leave of absence without loss of seniority for a period of one (1) year, but without pay.